mac641/gotep/README.md

 # gotep

-gotep is a terminal-based REST client designed to execute HTTP tests based on Jetbrains HTTP-Client.
+gotep is a terminal-based REST client designed to execute HTTP tests based on the Jetbrains HTTP-Client.